vicsz/cloud-lab/README.md

 <img src="img/init-screen.png">

 Download it, and unzip it.

+Note the mvnw or gradlew files:
+These are the Wrapper components for Maven and Gradle: ensuring build script version consistency, removing the dependency of having these build tools installed , and simplifying CI build agent dependencies (only a JDK will be required).

 ### 0.2 - Import the project into your IDE

 Note make sure to do an *import* and not just *open* , to allow for your IDE to correctly pull down dependencies.